charles-uno/charles-uno.github.io/_drafts/2017-05-25-cycling-amonkhet-draft.md

 The issue is, we're running into our simplifying assumption.
 With an 11-land deck and 8 cyclers, we're 64% to hit our first 3 land drops.
 A 15-land deck with no cyclers gives us similar odds to hit those land drops.
 But that doesn't mean those decks are equally likely to curve 1-drop into 2-drop into 3-drop.
 An 11-land deck with *no* cyclers is only 50% to hit those land drops.
 The 14% difference comes from games where we have to cycle something -- potentially disrupting our curve -- to find land.

 There's a more subtle caveat we should touch on as well: maximizing the odds of drawing the right number of lands may not be the same as maximizing the odds of winning.
-Our midrange deck (with no cyclers) will draw a good number of lands about 55% of the time, regardless of whether it plays 15, 16, 17, or 18 lands.
-To choose between those options, we need to think about what we want the other 45% of games to look like.
+Our midrange deck (with no cyclers) will draw the right number of lands about 55% of the time, regardless of whether it plays 15, 16, 17, or 18 lands.
+That means we need to consider what we want the other 45% of games to look like.
 We might play 16 if we've got a bunch of <a class="card">Naga Vitalist</a>s, <a class="card">Dune Beetle</a>s, and <a class="card">Magma Spray</a>s to help us stabilize after stumbling on lands.
 If we can handle too many lands better than too few -- maybe we're playing <a class="card">Seeker of Insight</a> or splashing a third color -- we might play 18 instead.